 13. Maine Coons Are Great Climbers

 If you’re considering getting a Maine Coon of your own, you’ll need to purchase a cat tree, or else your cat will manage to get in all sorts of trouble!
-These are my tried and tested favourite cat trees, ideal for the gigantic Maine Coon cat.
+These are my tried and tested favorite cat trees, ideal for the gigantic Maine Coon cat.

 Originally an outdoor breed, Maine Coons have a deep instinct to climb.